Symbol Invariant of Partition and the Construction: Symbol of rigid partitions in the , , and theories

 \textbf{Example:} $D_{10}$, $\la=4^2\,3\,2^2\,1^5$, the length of the partition is even and the symbol is \be \left(\ba{@{}c@{}c@{}c@{}c@{}c@{}c@{}c@{}c@{}c@{}c@{}c@{}} &&1&&1&&2&&2&&2 \\ & && 0&& 0 &&0&&2& \ea \right)\non \ee

 \end{Def}

-\begin{rmk} \begin{enumerate} \item The form of the symbol (\ref{symbol}) is a convenient notation.
-The location between the entries $\alpha_*$ and $\beta_*$ the symbol are not essential. \item $l$ is the length of the partition including the extra 0 appended if not special specified.
+\begin{rmk} \begin{enumerate} \item The locations between the entries $\alpha_*$ and $\beta_*$ the symbol are not essential. \item If not specified, $l$ is the length of the partition including the extra 0 appended.
 The following table illustrates the first step of the computation of symbol

 Note that $l-k$ is an increasing sequence from right to left, whose first term is zero.
 This fact will be used frequently.
-The terms $f_i$ and $g_i$ are calculated as follows
+The sequences $f_i$ and $g_i$ are calculated as follows

-The sequences $f_i$ and $g_i$ increase from right to left. \item The terms in the sequence $\lambda_i$ are independent to each other as well as the terms in the sequence $l-k+\lambda_{k}$. \end{enumerate} \end{rmk}
+which increase from right to left. \item The terms in the sequence $\lambda_i$ are independent of each other as well as the terms in the sequence $l-k+\lambda_{k}$. \end{enumerate} \end{rmk}

 In \cite{Wy09}, it is pointed out that $\alpha_*$ is one more than $\beta_*$ in the symbols in the $B_n, C_n$, and $D_n$ theories.
 Before showing it, we give some basic facts.
 For the part $\lambda_{i}$ appearing even ($2m$) times in the partition, according to the first step of the computation of symbol, we get the following sequence